 Larry Bird’s ‘The Hick From French Lick’ Nickname Was Never More Appropriate Than When He First Landed in Boston: ‘I Had No Clue.
 When I Thought of a City, I Thought of Terre Haute’

-Bird was a young player and a young man when he was drafted by Red Auerbach.
-And when he landed in the city for the first time, his thoughts strayed from basketball to simple wonderment.
+Bird was a young player and a young man when Red Auerbach drafted him.
+When he landed in Beantown for the first time, his thoughts strayed from basketball to simple wonderment.
 He had never seen anything like Boston before.

 Who knows where the “Hick from French Lick” nickname started.
 But it certainly could have been at that exact moment.